 - i) A Bachelor of Science in Physiotherapy of the University. - ii) A graduate of any other university who has satisfied the Senate by means of a written or oral test (or both) or by means of any other mode of assessment to be determined from time to time by the Senate that s/he is qualified to undertake the line of study proposed or research (or both). - iii) A person other than a graduate who has in the manner set out in (ii) above satisfied the Senate.

-The curriculum for the Postgraduate Diploma in Physiotherapy shall extend over not less than one year of full-time study, or two years of part-time study.
+The curriculum for the Postgraduate Diploma in Physiotherapy shall extend over two years of part-time study.

 The diploma is offered in the following fields of study: